Last updated on February 16th, 2021 at 05:42 pm

 In Ancient Greece, Delphi was Greece’s most sacred place, and was considered to be the navel of the world.
 According to legend, Zeus released two eagles, one from the Far East, and one from the Far West, and let them fly free.
 The two eagles met over Delphi, and as such the area was named the centre of the universe.

 Today, Delphi is a UNESCO site and important centre of cultural heritage.
 We’ve been fortunate to have visited Delphi in Greece several times, and we absolutely love the setting and ambiance of the area!
+It’s not surprising that a few directors have chosen to include Delphi in their movies about Greece.

 Early history of Delphi